azzalinko11/prisma_sase_tokengen/README.md

 ./Gettoken.py to run or Python3 Gettoken.py

-Update your credentials_file.py with your specific tenant details from StrataCliud Manager
+Update your credentials_file.py with your specific tenant details from StrataCloud Manager